Elkin, North Carolina: Education

 Elkin is served by the Elkin City Schools system.
 It currently ranks among the top 5 schools in North Carolina.
 It operates an elementary school (grades 1–6) with a population of approximately 700, a middle school (grades 7–8) and Elkin High School (grades 9–12) with approximately 384 students.
 The high school has had new developments made to the building; the construction of the new science, math, and CTE programs completed in the 2006–2007 school year, and the English and history building completed in 2011.
 Elkin will incorporate the STEAM program throughout all grades K-12.
 (Science, Technology, Engineering, Art, Math).

-Elkin High School athletics is one of the most renowned 1A programs in the state.
 The football program captured state titles in 2002, 2003, 2005, and 2006.
 They also won one in 1967 as a 3A program.
 Elkin High has also produced numerous fencing, soccer, volleyball, tennis, swimming, and wrestling state championships.

 Transport

 Highways

 Interstate 77 passes along the eastern side of Elkin.
 Exit 85 provides the midpoint entrance into Elkin via Hwy 268, or CC Camp Road.

 North Carolina Highway 67 You can also enter Elkin by exiting off NC 67 (exit 82 at Jonesville), then heading west on NC 67 until crossing over the Yadkin River (this becomes old Business Hwy 21).
 At this point, you'll be entering the historic downtown district at Elkin's southern border where you'll find a bustling pedestrian friendly Main Street, with restaurants, antiques, a winery/tasting room, shops, Civil War Marker, Overmountain Victory Trail, NC Mountain-to-Sea Trail (Main Street), and a future visitor center.